 As per the FBI, cybercrime is rapidly growing and is rising among different businesses.
 Cybercrime involves criminal activities to affect the company’s security or to steal the data and financial information of a company.
 Most of the businesses that are operating online have to deal with this serious issue.
 According to the latest survey, 67% of the companies had experienced at least one type of cybercrime.
 Fighting this crime can sometimes be very expensive.
-Most of the time, it evolves again as new threats emerging from your security system.
+Most of the time, it evolves again as new threats emerge from your security system.

 Internet security might not be the priority while starting a business, but neglecting the potential risks could harm the company.
-One of the mistakes done by the executives and managers is that they assume their business is at a low risk of cyber-attack as compared to the bigger businesses.
+One of the mistakes made by the executives and managers is that they assume their business is at a low risk of cyber-attack as compared to the bigger businesses.
 However, small businesses are also at an equal chance of becoming the victims of cyber-crime.
 The most common reason for this is that small businesses might not have the resources that large companies have, making them more vulnerable to cyber-attacks.

 - Data Theft